ABOUT THE NTFB

 North Texas Food Bank is a team of donors, volunteers, nonprofit partners and employees whose mission is to close the hunger gap in North Texas by providing access to nutritious food.
 We are seeking team members who embrace our mission and core values.

 NTFB Benefits Offered:

-100% paid medical, dental, vision, and life insurance
+- 100% paid medical, dental, vision, short-term disability and basic life insurance

-Flexible paid time off and 10 paid holidays annually
+- Paid time off and 11 paid holidays annually

 *Benefits will vary depending on the employment type and are subject to change at the discretion of NTFB.

 PRIMARY PURPOSE: The Philanthropy Project Manager is responsible for successfully managing key fundraising initiatives as well as strategic processes that help the philanthropy team identify, cultivate and steward donors.
 This position will also manage a portfolio of mid-level, passive, or major gift donors.

 - Bachelor's degree or an equivalent combination of education and experience

 - Strong written and verbal communication skills as well as relationship building skills

 - Ability to work on multiple projects with minimal supervision, be goal oriented, well organized, and able to meet deadlines while working in a fast-paced environment